 How he became a YouTube star

-Cole Rolland is a guitarist and music producer from Ontario, Canada.
-Over the past few years, Cole has managed to gather a large following of over 499,000 YouTube subscribers and over 67 million video views.
-His top-notch video and audio productions skills, along with his professional branding knowledge and great guitar playing have made him an exceptionally reputable artist, both online and in a live setting.
-His videos are known for his pristine audio quality and range of musical styles, ranging from Randy Rhoads, Eddie Van Halen, Sinister Gates, and John Petrucci.
+Cole Rolland is a professional guitarist and music producer.
+Over the years, Cole has garnered a tremendous online following of more than 800,000 YouTube subscribers and 100,000,000 video views.
+His top-notch video and audio production skills along with his professional branding knowledge have made him a truly reputable artist both online and in a live setting.

 [LEWITT] You have over 499,000 YouTube subscribers.
 How did that come about?

 [Cole Rolland] I was about ten, when I first picked the guitar up, and I made my first video online when I was fourteen.
 I’m twenty-four now.
 I posted it after I turned fifteen, and then I didn’t post again until probably two years later.
 It was funny, because I posted that first video, which was a cover of Through The Fire And Flames by DragonForce.
 It was just a really hard song on “Guitar Hero” at the time, and everyone was searching that song.
 I remember a guy in my high school coming up to me, being like: “Hey man, have you checked that video you posted up?
 It’s got 100,000 views!”
 That’s in 2009.
 And I went: “What?
 That’s insane!”
 I didn’t even believe it.
 That’s when I started to gain some more momentum.
 I started covering songs that my friends would listen to at parties, like Eminem’s “Recovery” album, which was very hot at that time, Rihanna was putting out a lot of really big tracks, so it was fun to do songs like that.
 My friends would just keep requesting songs that were hot at the time.
 That’s how it got started.